dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0501.md

 If OO languages did not give us better encapsulation, then they certainly gave us inheritance.

-Well — sort of.
-Inheritance is simply the redeclaration of a group of variables and functions within an enclosing scope.
-This is something C programmers3 were able to do manually long before there was an OO language.
+Well — sort of Inheritance is simply the redeclaration of a group of variables and functions within an enclosing scope.
+This is something C programmers 3 were able to do manually long before there was an OO language.

-2 For example, Smalltalk, Python, JavaScript, Lua, and Ruby.3.
-Not just C programmers: Most languages of that era had the capability to masquerade one data struc-

-ture as another.

 Consider this addition to our original point.h C program:

 namedPoint.h